Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 The connection will be closed when the connection to the target is closed, for example in the case where a debug session is halted.
 Use the **J-Link RTT Client** to automatically reconnect if a debug session is restarted afterwards.

-It's also possible to change the channel, set the *RTT Control Block address* and the *RTT Control Block search range* with so called *Segger Telnet Config Strings*.
+It is also possible to change the channel, set the *RTT Control Block address* as well as the *RTT Control Block search range* with so called *Segger Telnet Config Strings*.
 These strings have to be send within `100 ms` after opening the telnet connection.
 As an example, the string `$$SEGGER_TELNET_ConfigStr=RTTCh;1$$` sets the channel to `Up/Down-Channel 1`.
 More information about these strings can be found on the [Segger RTT Wiki page (Segger Telnet Config String)](https://kb.segger.com/RTT#SEGGER_TELNET_Config_String).

 <br/>